anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 In general, a Telco Cloud consists of multiple interconnected very large data centers that serve trans-continentalareas (Regions).
 A Telco Cloud Region may connect to multiple regions of another Telco Cloud via large capacity networks.
 A Telco Cloud also consists of interconnected local/metro sites (multiple possible scenarios).
 A local site cloud may connect to multiple Regions within that Telco Cloud or another Telco Cloud.
 A Telco Cloud also consists of a large number of interconnected edge nodes where these edge nodes maybe impermanent.
 A Telco Cloud's Edge node may connect to multiple local sites within that Telco Cloud or another Telco Cloud; an Edge node may rarely connect to a Telco Cloud Region.

-The Table below captures the essential information about the types of deployments, and responsible parties for cloud artifacts.
+The Table 8-1 captures the essential information about the types of deployments, and responsible parties for cloud artifacts.

+<p align="center"><b>Table 8-1.
+Cloud Types and the Partrties Responsible for Artifacts.</b></p>

 Type | System Developer | System Maintenance | System Operated & Managed by | Location where Deployed | Primary Resource Consumption Models
 ---|---|---|---|---|---